Zymbit-Docs/docs/content/tutorials/encrypt-rfs/index.md

 There are many reasons to encrypt the Root File System (RFS), from keeping WiFi credentials immutable to keeping proprietary software and sensitive data from being cloned.

-For many Raspberry Pi configurations, only two partitions exist:
+For most Raspberry Pi configurations, only two partitions exist:

-* /boot   <nbsp> on    /dev/mmcblk0p1
+* /boot      on   /dev/mmcblk0p1
 * /          on   /dev/mmcblk0p2

-For Jetson configurations, many small partitions are created but the / file system including the /boot area is located here:

-* /dev/mmcblk0p1

-So it makes sense to encrypt the root partition as a way of encrypting everything.

 ------------